Evaluation of dietary incorporation of treated waste silkworm pupae meal on nutrient utilization and performance of broiler chicken

 Keywords:

-The most luxurious factor in chicken feed formula is the protein of animal origin.
-A lot of stress is being laid to identify newer protein sources to reduce the cost of feeding.
-This study was conducted to scrutinize the effect of incorporation of ethanol treated waste silkworm pupae meal (WSWPM-ET) in the broiler chicken ration on the production, carcass traits, immunological and blood-biochemical profile.
-The WSWPM-ET (DMB) contained 51.97±0.67 % CP, 9.23±0.06 % EE, 4.58±0.28 % CF, 4.89±0.07 % TA, 29.31±0.79 % NFE, 0.23±0.01 % Ca and 0.90±0.01% P. The EE content of the untreated sample was 37.43%, which indicated that treatment procedure employed in this study was effective in accomplishment of desired goal of partial defatting.
-A total number of 225 broiler chicks were randomly divided into 5 groups, with each group comprising 3 replicates of 15 chicks each.
-The control (C) group was fed a basal diet; whereas four treatment groups viz.
-T1, T2, T3 and T4 were diets with meat and bone meal (MBM) replaced with WSWPM-ET at the rate of 25%, 50%, 75% and 100%, respectively.
-At the end of the growth trial (42 days age), two birds from each replicate were slaughtered.
-It may be concluded that WSWPM-ET may replace MBM up to 75% level in the broiler chicken ration with no adverse effects on health and production performance.
+The most expensive component in poultry feed formulations is protein of animal origin.
+Considerable emphasis is placed on exploring alternative protein sources to reduce feeding costs.
+In this context, the present study evaluated the effect of incorporating ethanol-treated waste silkworm pupae meal (WSWPM-ET) in broiler chicken diets on their production performance, carcass characteristics, immunological responses, and blood-biochemical profile.
+The proximate composition of WSWPM-ET (on dry matter basis) was as follows: crude protein (CP) 51.97 ± 0.67%, ether extract (EE) 9.23 ± 0.06%, crude fiber (CF) 4.58 ± 0.28%, total ash (TA) 4.89 ± 0.07%, nitrogen-free extract (NFE) 29.31 ± 0.79%, calcium (Ca) 0.23 ± 0.01% and phosphorus (P) 0.90 ± 0.01%.
+Notably, the EE content of the untreated sample was 37.43%, indicating that the treatment method employed was effective in achieving the desired partial defatting.
+A total of 225 day-old broiler chicks were randomly allocated into five groups, each consisting of three replicates of 15 chicks.
+The control (C) group was fed a basal diet, while the treatment groups (T1, T2, T3, and T4) received diets in which meat and bone meal (MBM) was replaced with WSWPM-ET at 25%, 50%, 75%, and 100% levels, respectively.
+At the conclusion of the 42-day growth trial, two birds from each replicate were slaughtered for carcass evaluation.
+The findings suggest that WSWPM-ET can successfully replace MBM up to 75% in broiler rations without any adverse effects on growth performance, health status, or production traits.

 Downloads